Mpowa-IO/Documents/Whitepaper.md

 10 Tonne per lifetime use.

-Approx 1,5 T Carbon Offset per year.
+Approximately 1,5 T Carbon Offset per year.

 A Solvatten Unit has a positive influence on SDG Goals 3, 6 and 13.